PM Modi’s communication skills have been critical in the fight against COVID-19

 The Central leadership also realises that there are economically disadvantaged people.
 For me what happened at Bandra is a reflection of that.
 A false news spreads and these persons found a ray of hope.
 It is now important to think of this as the lockdown enters the one month period.
 These segments and what the government is doing for them becomes important.
 The less privileged would be looking for tangible benefits.

 The next two weeks are very critical.
 A month goes by and this segment of people will be without jobs or salaries.
-What the government does to reach out to them will be very critical, Dr. Shastri explains.
+What the government does to reach out to them will be very critical, Dr Shastri explains.

 The test of a leadership is seen at the time of a crisis.
 I also think in some ways in the days to come, the present leadership will be evaluated through the prism of how the situation has been handled.